ColtonRandall/ColtonRandall/README.md

 - 👋 Hi, I’m @ColtonRandall, a postgraduate student at the University of Auckland.

 - 👀 I’m interested in ...
-    - All things Aviation and flying around Auckland city with my pilot license (a childhood dream/endeavour).
+    - Aviation - I passed my Private Pilot License flight test in November 2019.
     - Movies - Superhero films, Lord of the Rings, Shawshank Redemption, you name it.
-    - Running - working towards completing a half / full-marathon
+    - Running, Hiking / Walking.
-    - Hiking / Walking
+    - Being creative - Building unique webpages and sketching.

 - 🌱 I’m currently studying ...
     - A PGCert in Programming technologies / Web Development.